Huawei worked on several surveillance systems promoted to identify ethnicity, documents show

 Huawei representatives said the document outlining the “Uighur alarm” system, discovered on the company’s website by the research organization IPVM and first reported by The Washington Post, used language that is “completely unacceptable.”
 “It is not compatible with the values of Huawei,” a representative told the BBC.
 “Our technologies are not designed to identify ethnic groups.”

-Yet products made by Huawei with four other partner companies were also advertised to have ethnicity-tracking capabilities, according to marketing materials posted on a public Huawei website where the material could be downloaded by anyone who registered an account.
+Yet products made by Huawei with four other partner companies were also advertised to have ethnicity-tracking capabilities, according to Chinese-language marketing materials posted on a public Huawei website where the material could be downloaded by anyone who registered an account.
 After The Post approached Huawei for comment, the site briefly became inaccessible.
 When it returned, the number of product collaborations detailed there had dropped from more than 2,000 to 38.

 “We take the allegations in the Washington Post’s article very seriously and are investigating the issues raised within,” a Huawei spokesperson said in a statement to The Post.

-“We provide general-purpose ICT [information and communications technology] products based on recognized industry standards.
+The statement continues: “We provide general-purpose ICT [information and communications technology] products based on recognized industry standards.
 We do not develop or sell systems that identify people by their ethnic group, and we do not condone the use of our technologies to discriminate against or oppress members of any community.”

-Huawei and its partners have provided some of these surveillance products to authorities in the northwest Xinjiang region, where the Chinese Communist Party has sought for decades to control and assimilate the Uighurs, a Turkic ethnic minority, most recently through a massive “reeducation” program.
-Among them, according to documents from Huawei’s website, was a facial recognition system used by police in the Xinjiang capital Urumqi, and a highway surveillance camera system for the region.
+Huawei and its partners have provided some of these surveillance products to authorities in the northwestern Xinjiang region, where the Chinese Communist Party has sought for decades to control and assimilate the Uighurs, a Turkic ethnic minority, most recently through a massive “reeducation” program.
+Among them, according to documents from Huawei’s website, was a facial recognition system used by police in the Xinjiang capital, Urumqi, and a highway surveillance camera system for the region.

-Several of the companies on Huawei’s partners list were sanctioned last year by the U.S. Commerce Department, due to concern they contributed to state surveillance of Uighurs.
+Several of the companies on Huawei’s partners list were sanctioned last year by the U.S. Commerce Department, because of concerns that they contributed to state surveillance of Uighurs.
 Those companies included SenseTime, Megvii, iFlytek and Yitu Technology.

 Maya Wang, a senior China researcher at the advocacy group Human Rights Watch, said Huawei has become an important player in surveillance technology, thanks to its vast assortment of servers, cameras, cloud-computing systems and other back-end technical tools.